vaughanlove/EzServe/README.md

 ## Challenges
 We encountered many challenges throughout development.
 Listed below are many of the software and hardware challenges we encountered during the development process, these include:
-*
-*
-- initially was doing a bunch of regex and brute-forcing a list to find order items
+- Initially we performed a bunch of regex and brute-forced a list to find order items
   - upgraded to a vectordb.
-- was having a bunch of issues minimizing the amount of text going through the LLM
+- Many of issues minimizing the amount of text going through the LLM
   - changed to a custom agent framework to batch order calls.
+- Langchain agent prompt has a character limit.
-- Was having issue when the program couldn't understand the user
+- Issue where the program couldn't understand the user.
   - added human-in-the-loop validation
 - Mapping windows ports to unix ports.
+- Unable to test Square Webhooks using zapier without production account.
+- ALSA audio configuration was painful.
+- Raspberry pi has a maximum power ouput
+  - can't use a 70" tv as a monitor lol
+- Difficulties outputting audio from .wav files
+  - Some things work, and dont work, in Python.
+Everything, mostly, works in Python3.
+- Geany IDE doesn't like the simultaneous use of spaces and tabs.

 ## Architecture